Management

 Judy Gallegos

-As the Reserve Administrator, Judy provides administrative services to the Reserve’s reporting and verification program, and technical services and registry support to account holders.
+As the Manager of Administration and Registry Operations, Judy provides administrative services to the Reserve’s reporting and verification program, and technical services and registry support to account holders.

 A lifelong social justice advocate, Judy brings over a decade of experience in administration and experience supporting executives, overseeing day-to-day office operations, turning ideas into deliverable projects, and reducing organizational inefficiencies through office administration, executive assistance, customer service, and database management.
 Most recently, Judy served as the Operations Director at Center for Health Care Rights providing administrative support to provide health care advocacy and education serving historically underserved and vulnerable populations in Los Angeles County.
 Judy holds a bachelor’s degree from University of California, Los Angeles (UCLA) in International Development Studies with a minor in Spanish Language and Literature.
 A lifelong LA resident, Judy is a first-generation American with proud roots in Mexico.